squinkylabs/SquinkyVCV/docs/filter.md

 There are a couple of filters for VCV that give you a choice of the type of non-linearity, but we went crazy and put a bunch in.
 The Moog filter will generate only odd harmonics, so we wanted have some options that add even harmonics too.

 So, "Transistor" just puts a tanh in front of each of the four filter stages.
 "Asym Clip" alternates - the tops are clipped off going into the first and third stages, whereas the bottoms are chopped off going into the second and fourth.
-Carvin guitar amps patented that in the 70's to emulate a tube  amp using a cheaper solid state amp.
+Carvin guitar amps patented that in the 70's to emulate a tube guitar amp using a cheaper solid state amp.
 The "Fold" is four standard wave folders, one in front of each filter stage.
-"Fold 2" is similar to "Asym Clip" - half the stages fold the tops, the other half fold the bottom.
+"Asym Fold" is similar to "Asym Clip" - half the stages fold the tops, the other half fold the bottom.

 The distortion types start to sound quite different from each other when there is lots of resonance and a good amount of drive.
 The wave folder can go from aggressive to very aggressive to completely unstable.